samholst/texting-service/README.md

 ## Test Message page

 Visit `/` of the hosted domain to view messages.
+The page does not auto update, please refresh the page to see updates.

 ## Local Testing